 In 1907, the number of women elected was 19, with women's share of Members of Parliament at 9.5%.
-The number of women was at an all-time high in the 2011–2015 electoral term, when 85 women (42.5%) were elected as Members of Parliament.
-In the present Parliament, there are two female MPs fewer.
+The share of women is the highest ever in the parliament that began its term in 2019, with 94 women MPs (47% of all MPs).
 The number of women in the Parliament has increased to such a significant degree in one hundred years that the gender ratio is now balanced, even though women have yet to achieve a majority.

 In the pre-independence era, the number of women was higher than in 1907 on a couple of occasions (1908: 24; 1916: 25).
 The Parliament that started its work in 1916 had one in eight female Members of Parliament; remarkable at a time when women were usually simply not elected to the Parliament.

 Gaining independence turned the number of female representatives downwards: between the two world wars, the number of female Members of Parliament reached ten per cent only once (1922: 20).
 The trough was hit in the 1930 election, when only 11 women (5.5%) were elected.
 The contributing factors for this are sought for in the values of the time and the society's conception of motherhood: woman's work was done at home, in the family circle, not with representational democracy at the Parliament.